remix-run/remix/docs/tutorials/jokes.md

 You can programmatically create routes via the [`remix.config.js`][remix-config-js], but the more common way to create the routes is through the file system.
 This is called "file-based routing."

-Each file we put in the `app/routes` directory is called a ["Route Module"][route-module] and by following [the route filename convention][the-route-filename-convention], we can create the routing URL structure we're looking for.
+Each file we put in the `app/routes` directory is called a Route Module and by following [the route filename convention][the-route-filename-convention], we can create the routing URL structure we're looking for.
 Remix uses [React Router][react-router] under the hood to handle this routing.

 💿 Let's start with the index route (`/`).
 To do that, create a file at `app/routes/index.tsx` and `export default` a component from that route module.
 For now, you can have it just say "Hello Index Route" or something.